Buffet car

 A buffet car (British English) or café car (American English) is a passenger railroad car, where food and beverages can be purchased at a counter.
 It offers a lower level of service than a dining car (also called a restaurant car in some regions), where passengers are served at tables, but requires fewer staff, reducing operating costs.

 Some buffet or café cars include a seating area where passengers can consume their purchases.
 Typically, passengers are not allowed to eat or drink items brought from elsewhere.
 On trains without a seating area, passengers are expected to return to their seats to consume any onboard purchases.

+History

+The invention of the buffet car has been attributed to George Pullman, who desired "light refreshment" as he traveled, which the heaviness of a diner or restaurant car didn't satisfy.
+In 1883, Pullman ordered the first buffet cars for the West Shore Railway- although there were cars that offered light refreshment before this point.
+The introduction of buffet cars, and other sorts of "semi-diners" like cafe cars, grill cars, sandwich cars, etc. reestablished Pullman in the food trade.
+Full diners were rare in the Pullman fleet, but cars offering "light food" were much more common- for example, in 1933, Pullman was operating 64 restaurant cars, 171 buffet cars, and 137 cars that also offered light food.

+After 1955, dining cars- which were heavy, and expensive to run- were infrequently built in the USA, although semi-diners such as buffet cars continued to be built and offer food to customers.